Krasi999/C-projects/README.md

 # C-projects
-All the projects I have done on C during my second and third semester in Technical University of Sofia.
+All the projects I have done on C both independently and at university.